Mini-split heat pumps are a superb way to heat and cool your home. They are highly efficient, easy to install, and convenient.

 Mitsubishi

-Mitsubishi continues to innovate and has introduced the dual barrier coating in its mini-split units to minimize the buildup of dust, oil, and other airborne particles that would otherwise reduce their efficiency over time.
+Mitsubishi continues to innovate by introducing a dual barrier coating in its mini-split units to minimize the buildup of dust, oil, and other airborne particles that would otherwise reduce their efficiency over time.

 Mitsubishi offers a five-year parts warranty and a seven-year compressor warranty, the minimum you should expect from one of the big three brands.
 This increases to ten years with product registration and 12 years if a Diamond Contractor installs the system.